vladimircicovic/wifi_pass/README.md

-# Wifi password list 4 cracking
+# Wifi password list for cracking
 ## _resources for ethical hacking_

 Collection was from torrent "breachcompilation" - contains 1.4 billions passwords but after sort|uniq|akw 'length>7' it contains 320 millions uniq passwords.
 List was used for last several years for password testing and some services implement for password check (yes, for stoping re-using passwords)